 Send the monies for completion as soon as possible

+Once you have agreed a completion date you will need book a removals company.
+Decide how much help you will need in terms of packing your belongings and how much money you are willing to spend then compare companies to find the best deal.
 When selling a property, make sure you have cleared the property by 12 noon, including any rubbish or possessions which you have not sold to the buyer.
 If you do not do this, you could be charged penalties under the contract.